containers/podman/README.md

 # Podman: A tool for managing OCI containers and pods

 Podman (the POD MANager) is a tool for managing containers and images, volumes mounted into those containers, and pods made from groups of containers.
+Podman runs containers on Linux, but can also be used on Mac and Windows systems using a Podman-managed virtual machine.
 Podman is based on libpod, a library for container lifecycle management that is also contained in this repository.
 The libpod library provides APIs for managing containers, pods, container images, and volumes.

 * [Latest Version: 4.1.0](https://github.com/containers/podman/releases/tag/v4.1.0)